Wendy Lower: Education and career

 Lower was born in 1965.
 She earned a BA from Hamilton College in 1987 and a PhD in European History in 1999 from the American University in Washington, DC.
 From 2000 to 2004, Lower was the director of the visiting scholars programs at the United States Holocaust Memorial Museum (USHMM).
 She was an assistant professor at Towson University in Maryland from 2004 to 2007.
-For the next five years she lived in Germany and worked at the Historical Seminar of the Ludwig Maximilian University of Munich as a research associate while serving as director of oral history research for the USHMM from 2010 to 2012.
+For the next five years she lived in Germany and worked at the Historical Seminar of LMU Munich as a research associate while serving as director of oral history research for the USHMM from 2010 to 2012.
 Lower was an associate professor at the Strassler Family Center for Holocaust and Genocide Studies at Clark University for the 2011-2012 academic year.
 Since 2012, she holds the John K. Roth Chair at Claremont McKenna College in California.
 In 2014 Lower was named the director of the Mgrublian Center for Human Rights at Claremont.
 As of 2016, she serves as the interim director of the Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum in Washington, DC.